The Keshet Lab

 Lipoprotein composition in cancer

-We identified a unique lipid and protein signature in the composition of low-density lipoprotein (LDL) in early breast cancer.
+We identified a unique lipid and protein signature in the composition of low-density lipoprotein (LDL) in early breast and colon cancer.
 This unique composition, together with other tumor-induced modifications, like oxidation of the lipoprotein, may grant the LDL particle with pro-tumorigenic qualities.
 We are currently studying these qualities and the mechanisms underlying them.

-Lipoproteins and macrophages in cancer and obesity
+Lipoproteins and macrophages in cancer

 Triglycerides in acute pancreatitis